-Rolls are a vital tool in the farmers armoury, they can be broken into two basic types:
+Rolls are a vital tool in the farmer's armoury, they can be broken into two basic types:

-Flat rolls - for use on grass, these solid steel gangs can be water filled to add weight and are used to flatten grass and improve seed to soil contact after reseeding.
+Flat rolls - for use on grass, these solid steel gangs can be water filled to add weight and are used to flatten the grass and improve seed to soil contact after reseeding.

 The main use of rolls is following drilling, this is to improve seed to soil contact and improve germination.
-Rolling after seeding can also help retain the moisture in the ground and make the ground more reeptive to water.
-Rolls can also be use prior to drilling to create a smooth and firm seedbed and to push rocks and other solid objects into the soil.
-Rolls can are an important part of a reduced/no-till systems as they can help to control trash and crop residue.
+Rolling after seeding can also help retain the moisture in the ground and make the ground more receptive to water.
+Rolls can also be used prior to drilling to create a smooth and firm seedbed and to push rocks and other solid objects into the soil.
+Rolls can are an important part of reduced/no-till systems as they can help to control trash and crop residue.
 Rolls can be fitted with additional accessories such as leading paddles to help knock down clods of soil or harrow tines to help distribute trash before rolling in a no-till system.

 Hundreds of farmers use Ellis Machinery to ensure they get exactly what they need for the task ahead.
 As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
 Our 6-Acre site has hundreds of machines in stock.
 We’re conveniently located in central England.

-Our customer-centric approach is at the core of everything we do, ensuring all the farmers that choose us as their equipment partner save time and money, while making the best decisions for their needs.
+Our customer-centric approach is at the core of everything we do, ensuring all the farmers that choose us as their equipment partner save time and money while making the best decisions for their needs.
 Contact us today by calling 01926 640 637, sending an email to firstname.lastname@example.org, or by using the form on our website.
 Discover the ways we can help - you won’t regret it!